Emilprivate/Esd.SSR/Ctfs/picoCTF 2019/Reverse Engineering/asm4/README.md

 }
 ```

-After that we just had to setup the `main` function similar to `asm3`, call `asm4` using the give argument from the challenge and we should get the flag.
+After that we just had to setup the `main` function similar to `asm3`, call `asm4` using the given argument from the challenge and we should get the flag.

 ```C
 #include <stdio.h>